JDoucette/MonoGame-SpriteBatchDemo/README.md

 # SpriteBatchDemo

-Testing SpriteBatch Draw with transforms.
+Testing SpriteBatch Draw with PointClamp/PointWrap, with matrix transforms.
+Also using a low resolution RenderTarget2D, to upscale, to make details more readable.